HughJeffner/FFRK-LabMem/README.md

 | MeMu      | 127.0.0.1:21503 | 21513, 21523 (based on instance id)|
 | LDPlayer  | 127.0.0.1:5555  | See [here](https://www.ldplayer.net/apps/adb-debugging-on-pc.html) |

+### Install trusted CA certificate
+If the proxy root CA certificate isn't installed the bot will copy it to the device and switch to the settings screen and offer guidance on installing it.
+The root CA certificate is auto-generated on startup in a file called `rootCert.pfx` with a 10-year lifetime (so you only have to install it once).
+Addtionally, the .pfx file contains the private key corresponding to the root CA public key contained in the certificate that is installed on the device.

+This certificate is only used to decrypt traffic to the `ffrk.denagames.com`, all other traffic is tunneled through the proxy with no inspection.

 ### Screen offsets
 From version 0.9.10 and higher, screen offsets can be automatically detected using `Alt+O` when on FFRK title screen.